daredtech/Codepath-Tip-Calculator-App/README.md

 # Pre-work - Codepath Tip Calculator App.

-Codepath Tip Calculator App. is a tip calculator application for iOS.
+Codepath Tip Calculator App is a tip calculator application for iOS.

 Submitted by: Volha Hancharova